 Ajijic kicks off the new year with a parade of wacky floats and themes that ends in a friendly football competition between two neighboring streets in the west part of town.

-The parade starts at 1 p.m. at Seís Esquinas in Ajijic and ends at the Tecoluta soccer field.
-At 9 p.m. there you can see a traditional torito, which is a bull-shaped fireworks display.
+The parade usually starts at 1 p.m. at Seís Esquinas in Ajijic and ends at the Tecoluta soccer field.
+At around 9 p.m. there at the field, you can see a traditional torito, which is a bull-shaped fireworks display.
 People hold it over their heads and run around as it sends out sparks, a popular nighttime tradition during some fiestas in Mexico.

 The New Year’s Day parade is a relatively new addition to Ajijic’s many traditions, starting in 2000 as an initiative by the Seís Esquinas neighborhood.

 Watch the racista en jefe (racist-in-chief) get kicked in the balls during the 2018 New Year's Day parade: